 Your loved ones truly want what is best for you, and they aren’t looking to deceive you with their answers.
 How they respond is truly how they perceive you.

-Don’t pass judgement right away on what they say, regardless if you agree with it or not, and thank them for doing this for you.
+Don’t pass judgment right away on what they say, regardless if you agree with it or not, and thank them for doing this for you.
 Try to see yourself through their eyes and why they enjoy your company.
 If you reject the kind things they say immediately, believing them to be untrue, know that you are discrediting and devaluing your friend and their thoughts, which is not your intention.

 Appreciate the fact that they took the time to tell you what they see is best about you, so allow yourself to read their words aloud several times until you start to believe them.